DrewScatterday/tortoise_MangioRVC/README.md

 ## 💻 Installation:
 As a disclaimer, installing this is not simple and quite hacky.
 You will need to do the following:
 - Install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/)
-- Install [ai-voice-cloning](https://git.ecker.tech/mrq/ai-voice-cloning) to create finetuned tortoise models.
-Here's a video [guide](https://youtu.be/6sTsqSQYIzs?si=dva0uYGnKwxpQJg2)
+- (Optional) Install [ai-voice-cloning](https://git.ecker.tech/mrq/ai-voice-cloning) to create finetuned tortoise models.
+Here's a video [guide](https://youtu.be/6sTsqSQYIzs?si=dva0uYGnKwxpQJg2).
+If you already have .pth model checkpoint files and just care about inference, then you don't need to install this
 - Install Mangio RVC Fork, you can do this by cloning the repo or using 7zip.
 I recommend 7zip as its much easier [Mangio RVC 7zip install guide](https://docs.google.com/document/d/1KKKE7hoyGXMw-Lg0JWx16R8xz3OfxADjwEYJTqzDO1k/edit) (if this is out of date check the AI hub discord for up to date installation)
-- Once you have these installed do `git clone https://github.com/DrewScatterday/tortoise_MangioRVC.git`
+- Once you have these installed: `git clone https://github.com/DrewScatterday/tortoise_MangioRVC.git`
 - Once cloned, make sure the RVC Mangio Fork folder is placed within this repo directory
 - Next clone fast tortoise.
 I would recommend using my fork as it has deepspeed implemented for maximum speed.
-But you can also use the original `git clone https://github.com/152334H/tortoise-tts-fast.git`
+But you can also use the original if you'd like `git clone https://github.com/DrewScatterday/tortoise-tts-fast.git`
 - Make sure tortoise is also placed within this repo directory
 - Then do the following commands:
 ```